VAISAKH-SRIRAM/OSTENSIBLE-PAINTING-USING-HAND-MOTION-AND-COMPUTER-VISION-BASED-ON-OPENCV/README.md

 # OSTENSIBLE-PAINTING-USING-HAND-MOTION-AND-COMPUTER-VISION-BASED-ON-OPENCV
 MADE BY : VAISAKH SRIRAM

+> Based on OpenCV

+> set_color_range.py allows to set the color range required to detect the object to be tracked

+> paint.py tracks the object its color was set and enables the painting

 # Collaborators
   | |  |  |  |  |
   | ------------- | ------------- | ------------- | ------------- | ------------- |